SamuelRuban1996/YouTube-Data-Harvesting-and-Warehousing/README.md

 - Create a new database named `youtube_data`
 - Update the database connection string in the `create_engine_and_session()` function

+5. Configure the application:
+- Replace Enter your image path in the code with the path to your background image.
+- Replace Enter your API key here with your actual YouTube Data API key.
+- Update the database connection string in the create_engine_and_session() function if necessary.

 ## Usage

 1. Run the Streamlit app: